EricMFink/EmploymentLaw/_pages/syllabus.md

 ### Grading

-Your final grade for the term will be based on three problem assinments (25% each; 75% total) and your contributions to in-class discussion (25%).
+Your final grade for the term will be based on three problem assignments (25% each; 75% total) and your contributions to in-class discussion (25%).
 There will be no final exam or paper for this course.

 The graded problem assignments (from the _Developing Professional Skills_ workbook) and due dates are indicated in the "Schedule & Assignments" section of the syllabus.
 I will provide further information about each assignment in class before it is due.